John Eberson: Other works

 Eberson and his architectural firm also designed other buildings.
 His earliest commission was in Hamilton, Ohio, where the Ebersons made their home beginning in 1904.
 His first commissioned job was that same year, when he designed an Ionic-columned porch for Mrs. Sheehan, a Hamilton resident, for which he received $20.

 Terre Haute, Indiana is home of Eberson's Indiana Theatre, and to one of Eberson's earliest theaters, the Hippodrome Theatre, which opened in 1915.
 Branching out from his usual theater design, Eberson also designed the home of Theodore W. Barhydt, the man who commissioned Eberson for the Hippodrome and Indiana Theatres.
 Terre Haute is one of the few places in the world to boast multiple Eberson buildings, including his only residential design.

+Eberson designed the Central National Bank, a 23-story art deco skyscraper in Richmond, Virginia (completed in 1929).

 Eberson helped with the war effort during World War II.
 He designed a hospital on Long Island, and housing at Fort Monmouth, New Jersey and at the United States Military Academy.

 His other works included the YWCA Hotel (1931) (atmospheric) Cafeteria, & Gym, 320 NW 1st St, Oklahoma City, Oklahoma (razed 1975).